Jury finds both Amber Heard and Johnny Depp liable for defamation

 Depp sued Heard, his ex-wife, for defamation over a 2018 op-ed she wrote for The Washington Post in which she described herself as a "public figure representing domestic abuse."
 Though Depp was not named in the article, he claims it cost him lucrative acting roles.
 Heard countersued her ex-husband for defamation over statements Depp's attorney made about her abuse claims.

 Heard kept her eyes down as the verdict was read.
-Depp was not present in court.
+Depp was not present in court, but released a statement that said, in part, "the jury gave me my life back."

+"From the very beginning, the goal of bringing this case was to reveal the truth, regardless of the outcome.
+Speaking the truth was something that I owed to my children and to all those who have remained steadfast in their support of me," he said.
+"I feel at peace knowing I have finally accomplished that."

+Depp's attorneys thanked the jury and the court after the verdict was announced.
+Wednesday, adding that "it's time to turn the page and look to the future."

 Heard said in a statement she is "heartbroken" over the verdict.